Christianalamassi/Pets-and-Plants/README.md

 ### Information

-#### This page includes the five sections "About Us", "Opening Hours", "Our Pets", "Our Plants" and "Enjoy a drink in our Coffee Shop"
+#### This page includes the five sections "About Us", "Opening Hours", "Our Pets", "Our Plants" and "Enjoy a drink in our Coffee Shop"clea
 #### About Us gives an overview of what the location has to offer to visitors.
 #### Opening Hours informs the user of the times the location is open for visits.
 #### Our Pets gives the user an overview in the form of a gallery of which farm animals he or she can admire there.